A week on the road and with a really, really tetchy computer, but - I'm back. And straight into the middle of things.

 Two years ago, we presented our strategy ‘Creating the New’.
 The focus of this strategy was to significantly increase the desirability of our brands, because only with desirable brands can we sustainably grow sales and improve profitability,” explains Kasper Rørsted, chief executive of adidas Group.
 “Our 2016 results are proof positive that ‘Creating the New’ is working.
 Focusing on our strategic choices ‘Speed’, ‘Cities’ and ‘Open Source’ makes us much more impactful in the marketplace compared to a few years ago.”

 Students who watched Queen of Katwe performed better on their exams.
 Representation matters + media makes a difference.
 (Quartz)

 Related: the meteoric rise of Indian SF.
 (GQ)

 Related: TV and movies about crime, medicine, or SF give viewers a favourable view of scientists.
 (Pew)

 From the research above, 44% frequent viewers of SF TV/movies say the genre gives a favorable view of science, while only 15% say it gives an unfavorable one.
 Not to read too much into this, but if viewers are 29% net positive about the science of the 'notoriously' entertainment-driven science fiction in TV and movies, maaaaaaybe we don't need to be jamming scrupulously hard detail into science fiction books?

-I suppose the alternate reading is that the people that really want the full source code of their imaginary science turn to books.
+I suppose the alternate reading is that when people really want the full source code of their imaginary science, they turn to books.
 Which is fine, but then - that's a niche audience.
 More people watch SF movies than read SF books.
 If the industry is out to sell more science fiction books to the most obvious audience - science fiction viewers - maybe the industry needs to chillax on the deets.